 Use for subsequent transportation.

-Explain the procedure to the patient, make sure that he understands it, and obtain consent to the procedure.
+Explain the procedure to the patient, make sure he understands it, and obtain consent to perform it.

 Assess the patient's condition and environment.